-It is used in a similar way to lactobacilli and other probiotics referred to as “good” bacteria.
+It is used similarly to lactobacilli and other probiotics referred to as “good” bacteria.

-Bacillus coagulans is a type of bacteria that produces lactic acid , and is capable of generating spores during its reproductive life cycle, unlike lactobacillus and many other probiotics .
+Bacillus coagulans are bacteria that produce lactic acid and can generate spores during their reproductive life cycle, unlike lactobacillus and many other probiotics.

 This ability allows B. coagulans to go dormant in harsh conditions, which could kill other probiotics.

 For this reason, this strain of bacteria is particularly robust.
-It is able to withstand extreme environments, such as high levels of acid, in the stomach.
+It can withstand extreme environments, such as high acid levels, in the stomach.

-The use of dietary supplements containing Bacillus coagulans is said to aid in the treatment of many health conditions, including various digestive disorders.
+The use of dietary supplements containing Bacillus coagulans is said to aid in treating many health conditions, including various digestive disorders.

-Bacillus coagulans, in addition to being used for general digestion problems, is used in the prevention of respiratory infections, and to improve the immune system, as well as for the prevention of cancer .
+Bacillus coagulans, in addition to being used for general digestion problems, are used in the prevention of respiratory infections and improve the immune system, as well as for the prevention of cancer.

-Its presentation in the market is generally in the form of capsules, it can also be purchased as gel capsules and in vegetarian or vegan formulas.
-Bacillus coagulans is also available in supplement form.
+Its presentation in the market is generally in capsules; it can also be purchased as gel capsules and in vegetarian or vegan formulas.
+Bacillus coagulants are also available in supplement form.